dabrahams/www.boostcon.com/content/pages/location.rst

 Location
 ========

-since its inception, the Boost conference has been held in Aspen, one of Colorado’s most beautiful year-round resort areas.
+Since its inception, the Boost conference has been held in Aspen, one of Colorado’s most beautiful year-round resort areas.
 Founded as a mining camp in the Colorado Silver Boom and named because of the abundance of aspen trees in the area, the city emerged as a skiing